 Painting The Grain Sack Stripes

 Next, paint over the taped areas with your accent color (Hurricane Gray).
 Trust me; the gray will not seep under the tap if it is sealed properly.
 You’re gonna be shocked how well it turns out.

 If you’re painting darker color stripes on white, it will take 2 coats.
-Paint the first coat and allow to dry.
+Paint the first coat and allow it to dry.
 Then paint the second coat for full coverage and remove the tape immediately.